iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 system, though a similar approach can be taken on Linux/UNIX.

 .. note::
-	If com0com does not produce a numbered virtual COM port or if there is a warning in the device manager for the com0com serial port emulator, it is recommended to update your drivers by following `this guide <https://www.chrisbarilla.com/2024/06/26/get-com0com-working-with-windows-11/>`_.
+	If com0com does not produce a numbered virtual COM port (as shown below), or if there is a warning in the device manager for the com0com serial port emulator, it is recommended to update your drivers by following `this guide <https://www.chrisbarilla.com/2024/06/26/get-com0com-working-with-windows-11/>`_.

 	.. image:: ../_static/manual_images/dronecan/com0com_error_w11.png